alex-rbch/photomosaics/README.md

 This approach makes use of a specially pretrained autoencoder to encode tiles into a dense latent space and decode them as images close to the autoencoder’s original training set.

-# How is this different from photomosaics that use pre-prepared tiles?
+# How is this different from pre-prepared tiles?
 There are many great search-based algorithms to create photomosaics.
 These algorithms come with an advantage in the form of the perfect quality of tiles.
 You can find a large number of such artworks on the web.
 For example, if you are a fan of British football, here is a Bobby Robson portrait made up of 2,000 pictures of Newcastle by Welsh artist Nathan Wyburn.

 https://i2-prod.chroniclelive.co.uk/incoming/article16568705.ece/ALTERNATES/s615b/0_A-portrait-of-Sir-Bobby-Robson-has-been-created-after-the-people-of-Newcastle-voted-for-the-Geordie.jpg